 Conclusion: NOW TV Review

-If you like the channel lineup on NOW TV, we say give it a try.
-After all, the price is right.
+If you like the channel lineup on NOW TV, you can give it a try.
 Currently, it is the least expensive way to watch Hallmark Channel, History Channel, Food Network, AMC and HGTV… for now.
 We predict that within a year, prices will be closer to $30/ month and likely increase annually.
 You can sign up for NOW TV in your Xfinity account if you are a Comcast (Xfinity) internet customer.